eddieblu/startup/README.md

 ## 🚀 React part 1: Routing deliverable

-For this deliverable I did the following.
+For this deliverable I did the following:

 - [x] **Bundled using Vite** - React .jsx code is bundled into .js code in the dist directory using Vite.
 - [x] **Components** - Login, Feed, and Post are all reactive components in the App component.